kagiko/vaultwarden-wiki/FAQs.md

 <br>

 ## My client (Desktop, Mobile, Web) does not work, I can not login or it complains about invalid certificates.
 The Bitwarden clients need a secure connection to fully work without any issues.
-Though some clients can work without without a secure connection we do not recommend this.
+Though some clients can work without a secure connection we do not recommend this.
 Most of the time when people are using certificates and still have issues, they are using so called Self-Signed certificates.
 While those could provide a secure connection, some platforms do not allow or support this.
 We recommend to use a service like Lets Encrypt to provide a valid and by most devices by default accepted certificate.
 See the following page: